Hi-Angel/notes-backup/btrfs.md

 * `corrupt`: `corruption_errs`, counts found checksum mismatches
 * `gen`: `generation_errs`, https://unix.stackexchange.com/questions/285813/what-are-btrfs-generation-errs

+## Retrieving a file with broken checksum

+This is the most annoying part.
+Apparently, one can't restore a file on a mounted system.
+The command will be something like `btrfs restore /dev/sda4 /`; use `-D` for dry-run.

 # Misc

 * Creating a RAID: `mkfs.btrfs -m raid5 -d raid5 /dev/sd{g,h,i,j,k,m,o,p,r,v}1 -f`.
 Then to start using it you have to run `mount` command on *any* of the devices, like this `mount -t btrfs /dev/sdg1 /tmp/btrfs-mnt`.